 (A Five Part Study plus a brief overview of is technique and stylistic evolution and a few considerations on the techniques of the old masters.)

 It is not an easy chore to reconstruct with any degree of precision how Vermeer painted.
-What we now know of seventeenth-century Dutch painting methods is based largely on information gleaned from contemporary painting manuals integrated with the results of modern scientific analysis.
+What we now know about seventeenth-century Dutch painting methods is based largely on information gleaned from contemporary painting manuals integrated with the results of modern scientific analysis.
 Period painting manuals were more apt to discuss theoretic issues of the noble art of painting rather than the practical side of painting.
-Even though basic procedure was occasionally outlined, and recipes were given for specific palettes, the actual craft of making a picture was transmitted from masters to young artists through years of apprenticeship (normally from 4 to 6).
+Even though basic procedure was occasionally outlined, and recipes were given for specific palettes, the actual craft of making a picture was transmitted from masters to young artists through a period of apprenticeship (normally from 4 to 6).
 Few historical records of studio practice survive.
 None of them regard Vermeer.
 "Certain techniques, however, such as using a transparent dark brown for the preliminary sketch and underpainting facial features with a red lake mixture, have also been noted recently in the work of contemporaries.
 There is nothing unusual in Vermeer's choice of pigments other than the predominance of ultramarine.
 One difference in approach is that Vermeer did not use traditional formulas for the coloring of his subjects; he continued to see things afresh.
 Recurring motifs such as the tiled floors are painted in a different way in each painting."Nicola Costaras, "A Study of the Materials and Techniques of Johannes Vermeer," in Vermeer Studies, ed.
 Ivan Gaskell and Michiel Jonker (Washington D.C.: National Gallery of Art; New Haven and London: Yale University, 1998), 160-161.

 The Art of painting (detail), Johannes Vermeer